Networked Information Aggregation via Machine Learning: Introduction

 \paragraph{Bayesian Learning in Graphs} Another line of work with roots going back to \citep{aumann1976agreeing,banerjee1992simple,bikhchandani1992theory} studies the dynamics of Bayesian learning --- i.e. settings in which all agents have a correct prior on the set of all joint observations and outcomes, and are able to perform perfect Bayesian updates.
 Aumann's classic ``agreement theorem'' \citep{aumann1976agreeing} states that two such Bayesians, who repeatedly exchange their posterior expectations (and update their posteriors as a result of the exchange) will in the limit converge to the same posterior. \citep{geanakoplos1982we} and later \citep{aaronson2005complexity} extend this limiting analysis to interactions of finite length, between multiple agents arranged on a communication network with concrete rates at which approximate agreement is reached.
 As was already noted in \cite{geanakoplos1982we} agreement among Bayesians does not imply information aggregation --- i.e. through exchanging beliefs, Bayesians might \emph{agree} on a posterior that is less accurate than they would have arrived at had they directly shared their observations. \cite{bo2023agreement} and \cite{kong2023false} give conditions on the prior distribution under which Bayesian agreement does imply information aggregation.

 \cite{banerjee1992simple} and \cite{bikhchandani1992theory} study simple models in which Bayesian agents act sequentially, each taking an action that maximizes their utility in expectation over their posterior beliefs of a single, static state.
-In these models, agents observe the actions of all previous agents, and the main phenomenon of interest is ``herding'' --- i.e. when an infinite sequence of agents takes the wrong action, as the cumulative decisions of their predecessors overwhelm the strength of their own signal. \cite{acemoglu2011bayesian} extend this model to general networks in which agents do not observe the actions of all predecessors, but only those adjacent to them in the network.
+In these models, agents observe the actions of all previous agents, and the main phenomenon of interest is ``herding'' --- i.e. when an infinite sequence of agents takes the wrong action, as the cumulative decisions of their predecessors overwhelm the strength of their own signal.
+An interesting feature of our model is that herding/information cascades cannot occur indefinitely --- this is a consequence of our information aggregation theorems, and a qualitative distinction between our work and models that study binary action games. \cite{acemoglu2011bayesian} extend the earlier herding results to general networks in which agents do not observe the actions of all predecessors, but only those adjacent to them in the network.
 They study conditions (expansion properties) under which information aggregation occurs in the infinite limit. \cite{mossel2015strategic,mossel2020social} study a variant of this style of model in which agents act repeatedly rather than sequentially, and study information aggregation in equilibrium. \cite{jadbabaie2012non,shahrampour2013exponentially} study a related model in which agents make Bayesian updates with respect to their own signals, but then broadcast their posterior and simply average their posterior beliefs with those of their neighbors, in the style of a \cite{degroot1974reaching} model.
 They similarly give conditions sufficient for information aggregation.